Symmetries and Critical Dimensions of Tensionless Branes: Conclusions and discussions

+For the $p>1$ cases, the quantum anomaly vanishes automatically after the Riemann Zeta function regularization.
+Thus, there is no constraint on the critical dimension for the brane theories.

+We emphasize that this result only implies that the quantum consistency of the $\mathfrak{g}^{(p)}_\lambda$ algebra does not restrict the spacetime dimension; other potential quantum instabilities of the brane theory, such as negative-norm states, global anomalies, or dynamical instabilities, still need to be examined separately.

 In string theory, the origin of the parameter $\lambda$ traces back to different Ultra-relativistic(UR) limits.
 The action for the $bc$ ghost returns to the inhomogeneous case of \cite{Chen:2023esw} when $\lambda=1$ and the homogeneous case when $\lambda=0$.
 In \cite{Chen:2023esw}, the authors claimed that the homogeneous $bc$ ghost does not admit a BRST charge and thereafter does not make sense.
-This claim is not correct.
-As shown in this work, the homogeneous $bc$ ghost corresponds to the Carrollian conformal symmetry with $\lambda=0$ rather than with $\lambda=1$, and the associated BRST charge is constructed in \eqref{eq:BRSTcharge}.
+This claim is not correct as they did not find the correct symmetry algebra $g^{(p)}_{\lambda=0}$ there.
+As shown in this work, the homogeneous $bc$ ghost corresponds to the Carrollian conformal symmetry with $\lambda=0$ rather than with $\lambda=1$, the symmetry generators $L_m, M_m$ should be modified for both the matter sector and the ghost sector, and the correct BRST charge is constructed as \eqref{eq:BRSTcharge} in this manuscript.
 And it is not hard to check that the result in \cite{Chen:2023esw} studied for the bosonic tensionless string is exactly the special case $p=1,\lambda=1$ in this work.

-The critical dimension we obtained is the one in the tensionless limit.
-However, we expect that such a requirement is valid for the general tensile case, because the requirement for the algebra $\mathfrak{g}^{(p)}_{\lambda}$ essentially comes from the consistent condition for the gauge redundancy.
-And the gauge redundancy labeled by \eqref{eq:CarrDiff} is a subset of the general diffeomorphism of the worldsheet.